 Please take a photograph of your group "in action."
 Don't forget to ask for permission from everyone for the photo to be published on the web.
 Then email it to the address below and we will upload it to the gallery.

-U3A Botany Group - July 2019
+U3A Birdie Group - Oct 2019

 Add your comment

 Please note that whenever you submit something which may be publicly shown on a website you should take care not to make any statements which could be considered defamatory to any person or organisation.